Diego Forlan’s pro tennis debut ends in defeat for former Uruguay forward

-He and Argentine partner Federico Coria lost their doubles clash on Wednesday night in front of a home crowd.
+He and Argentinean partner Federico Coria lost their doubles clash on Wednesday night in front of a home crowd

 Your support helps us to tell the story